Bmack1915/Bmack1915/README.md

 Please see my repositories, these are a combination of personal projects, university projects and Udemy projects.
 Without deployment, demonstrations will be provided for these projects.

-🔭 I’m currently working on: Full-Stack Development using React and .NET Core
+🔭 I’m currently working on: Full-Stack Development using React and .NET Core / Node JS.
-🌱 I’m currently learning: Web Design, Full Stack Development, Node.js
+🌱 I’m currently learning: Node.js, AWS
-💬 Ask me about: Web development, API integration, .NET, and React
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ben-mackellar-7b41a7189/)
-📝 Check out my latest [CV] [BenMacKellar.pdf](https://github.com/user-attachments/files/17803724/BenMacKellar.pdf) ⚡ Fun fact: I love climbing, hiking, running, and swimming
+📝 Check out my latest [CV] [BenMacKellarCV.pdf](https://github.com/user-attachments/files/18660124/BenMacKellarCV.pdf)

+⚡ Fun fact: I love climbing, hiking, running, and swimming

 ### Skills & Tools 🛠